-What Is the Medicare Donut Hole? … And How You Can Get Out
+What Is the Medicare Donut Hole? … And How to Get Out

-Medicare prescription drug (Part D) plans can have a coverage gap — called the “donut hole” – that limits how much Medicare will pay for your drugs until you pay a certain amount out of pocket.
+Medicare prescription drug (Part D) plans can have a coverage gap — called the donut hole – that limits how much Medicare will pay for your drugs until you pay a certain amount of out-of-pocket expenses first.

 Although the gap has gotten much smaller since Medicare Part D was introduced in 2006, there still may be a difference in what you pay during your initial coverage compared with what you might pay while caught in the coverage gap.